parsotat/BatAnalysis/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-BatAnalysis is a python package that allows for the convenient analysis of BAT Survey data.
+BatAnalysis is a python package that allows for the convenient analysis of BAT Survey and TTE data.
 This code allows users to:
-* easily download BAT survey data,
+* easily download BAT  data,
-* batch process the survey observations,
+* batch process the observations,
-* extract light curves and spectra for each survey observation for a given source,
+* extract light curves and spectra for each  observation for a given source,
 * create mosaiced images at different time bins, and
 * extract light curves and spectra from the mosaiced images for a given source.